1984 American League Championship Series

-The 1984 American League Championship Series matched the East Division champion Detroit Tigers against the West Division champion Kansas City Royals.
-The Tigers took the series in a three-game sweep to advance to the 1984 World Series against the San Diego Padres.
-The series was the 16th ALCS in all and the last to be played as a best-of-five.
-In 1985, the League Championship Series changed to a best-of-seven format.
+The 1984 American League Championship Series was a semifinal matchup in Major League Baseball's 1984 postseason which matched the East Division champion Detroit Tigers against the West Division champion Kansas City Royals.
+The Tigers took the series in a three-game sweep to advance to the 1984 World Series against the San Diego Padres; the Royals never held a lead in any inning of the series.
+The sixteenth edition of the ALCS, it was the last to be played as a best-of-five, as both the American League and National League would change their League Championship Series to a best-of-seven format.

-Due to a strike by major league umpires, the series was played using local and collegiate umpires, with former AL umpire and league supervisor Bill Deegan working home plate for all three games.
+Due to a strike by major league umpires, the series was played using local and collegiate umpires, with former AL umpire and league supervisor Bill Deegan working home plate for all three games, using the balloon-style outside chest protector which had been mandatory for all AL umpires prior to 1975 but was banned for new hires in 1977 (umpires on staff before 1977 were covered by a grandfather clause if they wished to continue using the outside protector).

 Background

 The 1984 American League Championship Series ended in a sweep by the Tigers, although Games 2 and 3 were both close.
-Game 2 was decided in extra innings, and the Tigers clinched the pennant with a 1-0 victory in Game 3.
-It wasn't that surprising given the fact the Royals won 20 fewer games during the season and had won the AL West by a mere three games over both the California Angels and Minnesota Twins.
+Game 2 was decided in extra innings, and the Tigers clinched the pennant with a 1–0 victory in Game 3.
+Detroit never trailed in the series, and led in 26 of the 29 innings played (with the other three tied).
+The result wasn't that surprising given that the Royals won 20 fewer games during the season and had won the AL West by a mere three games over both the California Angels and Minnesota Twins.

 The striking umpires originally scheduled to work the ALCS were Marty Springstead (crew chief), Don Denkinger, Steve Palermo, Ken Kaiser, Greg Kosc and John Shulock (who was not a member of the Major League Umpires Association since he was hired by the AL during the 1979 MLUA strike).